The17

 While Syrians are slaughtered on their city streets and the world looks on wondering what it should do, Reel Festival have decided to organise a festival in waiting with the Syrian refugees and exiles who are currently living in London.

-Between 1pm and 3pm on Sunday, 18 March 2012, Bill Drummond will be leading a performance of the same score as he was going to do in Damascus.
-This score is usually performed on the circumfrence of a five-kilometre circle.
+Between 1pm and 3pm on Sunday, 18 March 2012, Bill Drummond lead a performance of the same score he was going to do in Damascus.
+This score is usually performed on the circumference of a five-kilometre circle.
 As stated above it was to be performed around the city walls of Damascus, which are also five kilometres in circumference.
-Drummond has drawn an outline of the Damascus city walls on a map of London and will lead this particular performance following the outline on the streets of London.
+Drummond drew an outline of the Damascus city walls on a map of London and lead this particular performance following the outline on the London streets.

-The 100 members of The17 that will be taking part in this performance will be primarily drawn from the Syrian refugee and exile community in the UK.
-But there may be a few vacancies left.
-To apply and find out where the rendezvous point is contact surround@reelfestivals.org
+The 100 members of The17 that took part in this performance were primarily drawn from the Syrian refugee and exile community in the UK.

-All those taking part get a DAMASCUS in LONDON T-Shirt and pamphlet.
+All those taking part got a DAMASCUS in LONDON T-Shirt and pamphlet.

 The route for the DAMASCUS in LONDON performance of Score 328: SURROUND